tsolomko/SWCompression/README.md

 ## Performace

-__TL;DR__ Constantly trying to improve performance;
+Usage of whole module optimizations is recommended for best performance.
-use whole module optimizations, which are enabled by default for Release configurations.
+These optimizations are enabled by default for Release configurations.

-Further thoughts, details and notes about performance you can read in a [separate document](Performance.md).

 [Tests Results](Tests/Results.md) document contains results of performance testing of various algorithms.